This page is a supplement to our overall eFax review focused on the Canadian market.

 - Canadian Based Local Fax Numbers?
 Yes

-- Canadian Based Toll Free Numbers?
+- Canadian Based Toll-Free Numbers?
 Yes

 eFax is reasonably well equipped with Canadian based phone numbers.
-From a quick search of cities across Canada, we can find local numbers to available to most of the major metropolitan areas in the country, and to most of the larger provinces in the country.
+From a quick search of cities across Canada, we can find local numbers to be available to most of the major metropolitan areas in the country, and to most of the larger provinces in the country.

-While toll free numbers are available for all users, locally based numbers for Saskatchewan, New Brunswick, PEI, Newfoundland, and the Territories are not available.
+While toll-free numbers are available for all users, locally based numbers for Saskatchewan, New Brunswick, PEI, Newfoundland, and the Territories are not available.
 Locally based numbers for regional users in the larger provinces are also sparse, with no numbers of places like Kelowna / Kamloops, BC, or Northern Ontario (with the exception of Sudbury, no numbers for North Bay / Sault Ste.
 Marie / Thunder Bay).